sbkr74/tfod-v1/Contents/Training_COD.md

 Once you have decided how you will be splitting your dataset, copy all training images, together with their corresponding `*.xml` files, and place them inside the `training_demo/images/train` folder.
 Similarly, copy all testing images, with their `*.xml` files, and paste them inside `training_demo/images/test`.

+### 2.4.
+Create a Label Map
+TensorFlow requires a label map, which namely maps each of the used labels to an integer values.
+This label map is used both by the training and detection processes.

+Below is example of label map so you can distinguish.

+Label map files have the extention .pbtxt and should be placed inside the `training_demo/annotations` folder.